The harmonic bars are are where you can setup the basic “fingerprint” of a sound in Sine Machine.

 As described earlier, humans enjoy tonal sounds that have most energy at lower harmonics.

-Note that other additive synths might not do this scaling.
-We do it because otherwise the higher harmonics are very teeny tiny on something like a sawtooth or triangle, and we want it to be easily editable.
-But also, it just better fits how we actually hear things!
+Note that other additive synths may not do this scaling.
+We do it because otherwise the higher harmonics become tiny on things like sawtooth/triangles — we want better UX, to have those be easily editable.
+But also, it better represents how we actually hear things!

 Want to create harsher sounds that emphasize higher harmonics?
 Simply turn down the lower harmonics.